navaricardo/hiring-senior-frontend/README.md

 No need to code anything for the backend, you can use any client-side storage to store the info.
 This is not a design role, so there are no specific design requirements, feel free to own it.
 Although this is not a design position, it is very important that you can translate design files (PSD, Figma, etc.) into code (HTML/CSS).

 #### Extra credit features
+Optional, only if you have some extra time.
 - [ ] Create at least one test for your code.
 - [ ] Search or filtering on the view invoices screen
 - [ ] Good UX.